 There is no increase in waste charges for the 2019/20 year.

 In 2018/19, additional costs were incurred by Council's kerbside waste contractor for the processing of recyclable materials.
-Council has no alternative except to retain the prior year cost increase as a 'special waste charge' of \$28.00 per service for 2019/20.
+Council had no alternative except to add a 'special waste charge' of \$28.00 per service for 2018/19.